evgfilim1/userbot/README.md

-longcat — Sends random longcat promote <admin-title> — Promotes a user to an admin without any rights but with title r <reply> [emoji] — Reacts to a message with a specified emoji or removes any reaction remind [reply] <time> [message...] — Sets a reminder remindme [reply] <time> [message...] — Sets a reminder for myself rndinfo ['photo'|'title'] — Sets random chat photo and/or title
+longcat — Sends random longcat promote <admin-title> — Promotes a user to an admin without any rights but with title r <reply> [emoji] — Reacts to a message with a specified emoji or removes any reaction react2ban — Bans a user whoever reacted to the message remind [reply] <time> [message...] — Sets a reminder remindme [reply] <time> [message...] — Sets a reminder for myself rndinfo ['photo'|'title'] — Sets random chat photo and/or title